 Be in conformance with the fracture control requirements for pressure components specified in clause 8.2.4.

-When agreed with the customer not to use a proof test to a minimum factor of 1,5, safe-life can be assured by NDI application and crack growth analysis.
+When agreed with the customer not to use a proof test to a minimum factor of 1,5, safe-life can be assured by NDT application and crack growth analysis.

 Integrity against leakage is verified by test at a minimum pressure of 1,0 times MDP.

-3ECSS-E-ST-32-01_0810125
+to item 3: this includes weld NDT.

+ECSS-E-ST-32-01_0810125

 If provision 8.2.6a is not met, hazardous fluid containers shall: